Asian Studies (ASST)

 Course Attributes: Lower Division

-ASST 200 Cultures of Asia 3 Units GC, GE
+ASST 200 Asia Today and Tomorrow 3 Units GC, GE

 Typically Offered: Spring only